dotrey/gheist.de-pages/playground/mailscrambler/readme.md

 correct.
 So a word like "hello" will still look like "hello", but the elements in the code might be ordered like "olleh".

-The scrambler does so by first splitting the given string into three parts, like so:
+The scrambler does so by first splitting the given string into three parts, like this:
 ```
 "this is a text!" => "this " + "is a " + "text!"
 ```